 The thing that makes most music sound bad is that it’s mixed poorly and sonically compressed to hell — and that can happen in the analogue world, too.
 In an Audio Technology interview (PDF), engineer Jim Scott confirms that virtually everything on the Red Hot Child Peppers’ “Californication” was recorded on vintage Neve analogue equipment to tape — and that album is notorious for sounding like crap.
 There’s none of the “warmth” and “depth” Young claims to hear in analogue recordings.

 For what it’s worth, I love my record player.
-I have some great-sounding albums in my collection, some of which are quite old original pressings that have the best quality a ribbon of audio tape can offer.
+I have some great-sounding albums in my collection, some of which are quite old original pressings sourced from the best quality a ribbon of audio tape can offer.
 There’s something of an experience to listening to a physical record that builds on top of the music it contains, as expressed particularly well by Trent Reznor.
 But I am not at all convinced that the audio quality is more “pure” or reflective of the true musical performance than a decent quality digital file.

 Young also spent time denigrating those who make music on their laptop.
 Apparently, that’s not okay; people should not be doing that if they want their music to be real.